daria-nikanorova/Fine-mapping_SCARB2_CTSB/README.md

 ![*Colocalization results*](figures/scarb2_emeta_coloc.png)

-Here we can see 4 SNPs that drive colocalization between SCARB2 region and  brain.
+For example, here we can see 4 SNPs that drive colocalization between SCARB2 region and  brain.

-Sometimes we got a lot of SNPs predicted by coloc to be significant dreivers of colocalization.
+Sometimes we got a lot of SNPs predicted by coloc to be significant drivers of colocalization.
 In order to resolve LD structure between them and find only credible set of SNPs that drive the association, we applied SuSiE+COLOC framework (see run make_coloc_susie.html)

 ### SMR
-SMR (Summary-based Mendelian Randomization) takes LD-structure into account and it’s results can be interpreted as possible pleiotropy between 1 causal variant and transcription and phenotype.
+SMR (Summary-based Mendelian Randomization) takes LD-structure into account and the results can be interpreted as possible pleiotropy between 1 causal variant and transcription and phenotype.

-We used SMR with ~50 datasets using ```make_SMR.sh``` script.
+We applied SMR to ~50 datasets using ```make_SMR.sh``` script.

 ```console
 ./make_smr.sh path_to_LD path_to_gwas path_to_dir_with_eQTLs output_path
 ```

 **Args:**
 1-path to LD matrix
 2-path to GWAS sumstats